 Sidewalk Permit for temporary structures in the right of way

-Sidewalk Permit for parking space for temporary structures
+Sidewalk Permit for temporary structures within sidewalk

 State of Maine Liquor Licensing.
 This License allows you to offer wine and beer at your establishment.
 Please contact the State of Maine, Liquor License Division with any questions.
 To contact the Division, please call (207) 287-4472 or use the link above.
 This application requires a Public Hearing and be approved by the Select Board before it can be sent to the State of Maine for approval.
 If this is the first application, the Select Board does request that you attend the Public Hearing in case any questions may arise.